JungAh12/RL_study/Silver_class/Lecture 1- Introduction to Reinforcement Learning/Seungeon/Study02.md

       v = R + 𝛾Pv, where v is a column vector with one entry per state [v(1), ... , v(n)]' = [R(1), ... , R(n)]' + 𝛾 * [P_11 ...
 P_1n ; P_21, ...
 P_2n ; ...
 P_nn] * [v(1), ... , v(n)]'

-10. Solving the Bellman Equation
+10. Solving the Bellman Equation in MRPs

    - The bellman equation is a linear euqation
    - It can be solved directly